 The factor for SOx assumes no SO2 abatement and is based on 1 % mass sulphur content using EF calculation from subsection 3.4.2.2 of the present chapter; 95 % confidence intervals calculated using range from Table C-1 in Appendix C.

-The emission factors for PCBs, benzo(b)fluoranthene, benzo(k)fluoranthene and HCB are based on data for hard coal combustion in dry bottom boilers.

 The TSP, PM10 and PM2.5 emission factors represent filterable PM emissions and are based on an ash content of 5%.
 Note that condensable PM emission factors are also provided in US EPA (1998), Chapter 1.7.

+Heavy metal and POPs emission factors are not available for the Tier 2 approach.
+Please use Tier 1 emission factors.

-Table 3-11 Tier 2 emission factors for source category 1.A.1.a, dry bottom boilers using residual oil
+Table 3-11 Tier 2 emission factors for source category 1.A.1.a, boilers using residual oil and heavy fuel oil